RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     uorfannotationpath: ""
     alternativestartcodons: "CTG,GTG,TTG"

 For this tutorial, we can keep the default values for the *config.yaml*.
 The organism analyzed in this tutorial is *homo sapiens*, therefore we keep the taxonomy at *Eukarya*.
-The path to *samples.tsv* is correct.
+The path to *samples.tsv* is set correctly.

 Running the workflow
 ====================